root202/squat-machine/README.md

 - I'm not settled on using cli options, i.e those might all switch to env vars.
 Would make my life WAY easier

 # WtF?
-A little selenium script (python3) for automated kniebeugen folter (google translate ftw...).
+A little selenium script (python3) for automated tipping on an interval.

 # Build the docker image
 - `chmod +x ./build.sh`